Student Health Insurance Waiver Process

 If a student waives out, and then loses coverage, they may request to re-enroll in the PSU Student Health Insurance Plan, but must do so within 30 days of loss of coverage.
 If the student does not notify the SHAC Insurance Team within 30 days of losing their coverage, they must wait until the next term to enroll and find a short-term health insurance plan.
 Insurance coverage is not backdated and the premium is not prorated.

-Domestic students requires no more than a $2,500 deductible and at least 80% in-patient hospitalization coverage.
+Domestic students requires no more than a $2,500 deductible, at least 80% in-patient hospitalization coverage, and can receive primary care in Oregon.

 - You are on a J visa and have adequate health insurance purchased before you arrive in the US.